I will praise You, O Lord, with my whole heart; I will tell of all Your marvelous works.

 Thanksgiving is the key.
 Basically, our gratitude pushes the enemy out of every circumstance--especially a dire one.
 At the same time, it invites God's presence.
 The Psalms of David illustrate this miracle of the mouth.

 Consider the story of the ten lepers healed by Jesus: 'And one of them, when he saw that he was healed, returned, and with a loud voice glorified God, and fell down on his face at His Feet, giving Him thanks.
 And he was a Samaritan.'

 'So Jesus answered and said, 'Were there not ten cleansed?
 But where are the nine?
 Were there not any found who returned to give glory to God except this foreigner?'
 And He said to him, 'Arise, go your way.
 Your faith has made you well' ' (Luke 17:15-19).

 What do you think happened to the other nine?
 Did they stay well?
-I consider it doubtful.
+I doubt it.
 So for every good reason, give God the continual thanks and praise He deserves--especially when it's hard.

 Because God promotes people of thanksgiving.
-Be full of it.
 Therein, thankfulness is a success strategy.

 To Be Continued...

 * 'But thou art holy, O thou that inhabitest the praises of Israel' (Psalm 22:3); Great old song and lyrics by the Imperials: 'Praise The Lord;' http://www.youtube.com/watch?v=-Q-NVHP32L8